Clan of Ostoja: Stibor of Poniec

 The great diplomatic work achieved by Stibor and Mikołaj was to be continued by Stibor of Poniec some 50 years later.
-He raised funds in Gdańsk (Danzig) for a campaign against the Teutonic Knights who held Malbork (Marieburg).
+He raised funds in Gdańsk (Danzig) for a campaign against the Teutonic Knights who held Malbork (Marienburg).
 The Teutonic Knights had financial difficulties at this time and were in great debt to the bulk of their main defensive force which consisted of Czech/Moravian mercenaries.
 Using the money from Gdańsk, Stibor de Poniec was able to persuade the mercenaries to leave the stronghold and he took control of Malbork without battle; King Casimir IV Jagiellon entered the castle in 1457.
 This led to the Second Treaty of Thorn, sealed in 1466 by Sibor of Poniec.
 Furthermore, he negotiated on behalf of the Polish king with Denmark which had supported the Teutonic Knights, and succeeded in ending a Danish blockade on Polish commerce in the Baltic Sea.
 Other members of the Clan of Ostoja were also recognized as formidable knights in the conflict against the Teutonic Order.